-Continued reductions in sediment, phosphorus, nitrogen, and pesticide loads from agriculture in U.S. waterways
+Continued reductions in sediment, phosphorus, nitrogen, and pesticide loads from agriculture in U.S. waterways.

-- 1. Producers are encouraged and incentivized to adopt a wide range of conservation practices such as conservation tillage, crop rotation, cover crops, buffers and nutrient management appropriate for their farms to reduce nutrient and pesticide/herbicide loss and runoff. - 2.
+- Producers are encouraged and incentivized to adopt a wide range of conservation practices such as conservation tillage, crop rotation, cover crops, buffers and nutrient management appropriate for their farms to reduce nutrient and pesticide/herbicide loss and runoff. - 2.
 Producers implement Precision Farming Techniques as appropriate utilizing Global Positioning System (GPS) and other advanced technologies like the following. - a.
 Variable rate fertilizer and herbicide application - b.
 Field mapping for herbicide, pesticide, and fertilizer application - 3.
-Producers are required to follow the U.S. Environmental Protection Agency (EPA) Worker Protection Standard for Agriculture Pesticides36 meeting regulations for: pesticide safety training, notification of pesticide application, use of personal protective equipment, restricted-entry intervals after pesticide application, decontamination supplies and emergency medical assistance. - 4.
-Producers are required to follow Federal Insecticide, Fungicide and Rodenticide Act (FIFRA)37 maintaining compliance with agricultural chemical handling, storage and application regulations. - a.
+Producers are required to follow the U.S. Environmental Protection Agency (EPA) Worker Protection Standard for Agriculture Pesticides45 meeting regulations for: pesticide safety training, notification of pesticide application, use of personal protective equipment, restricted-entry intervals after pesticide application, decontamination supplies and emergency medical assistance. - 4.
+Producers are required to follow Federal Insecticide, Fungicide and Rodenticide Act (FIFRA)46 maintaining compliance with agricultural chemical handling, storage, and application regulations. - a.
 All pesticides are registered with EPA with proper labels and used in accordance with specifications including how and under what conditions chemicals can be applied. - b.
 Certification and training are required for pesticide applicators using restricted use pesticides. - c.
 Producers adhere to EPA regulations concerning rotation of chemical active ingredients. - d.
 Pesticides are classified for general or restricted use.
 Restricted category pesticides may be used only under the direct supervision of certified applicators, or under such other regulatory restrictions as the EPA administrator may require. - e.
 U.S. regulations provide penalties for violations of FIFRA regulations and violation of these instructions is equivalent to violating the law; consequences can include criminal prosecution, civil remedies for damages and loss of license. - f.
 FIFRA provides states the authority to regulate the sale or use of any federally registered pesticides in that state. - g.
-Producers adhere to all federal regulations and guidelines on farm chemical application, including not applying WHO Class Ia, Ib, and II pesticides within 500 meters of populated areas or water bodies. - 5.
-The U.S. is signatory to Rotterdam Convention of the Prior Informed Consent (PIC) Procedure for Certain Hazardous Chemicals and Pesticide in International Trade enforcing a banned list of chemicals for producer use.
+Producers adhere to all federal regulations and guidelines on farm chemical application, including not applying WHO Class Ia, Ib, and II pesticides within 500 meters of populated areas or water bodies. - h.
+EPA is responsible for FIFRA legal compliance and monitoring, having the authority to regulate the registration, distribution, sale and use of pesticides, insecticides, herbicides, rodenticides, and antimicrobials.
+Enforcement of regulations pertaining to plant protection products and other chemicals is carried out by EPA's Office of Enforcement and Compliance Assurance, through civil judicial actions and criminal actions.
+Application of Plant Protection Products must also be consistent with state and tribal laws and regulations, where states have primary authority for compliance monitoring and enforcement.
+Compliance activities range from off-site record reviews to on-site inspections, as well as assistance support to enhance compliance with the regulations promulgated under FIFRA.